Sparky1313/ROS_Research/README.md

 ```

 # Creating a custom SLAM Map
+In order to use Gazebo with RViz you will need a map of the

 # Running Programs in ROS_Research
 ## Basic Commands When Starting any ROS_Research Software